Goodka7/Threat-Hunting-Impossible-Travel-/resources/Threat-Hunt-Event(Impossible Travel).md

 # Threat Event: Impossible Travel - Anomalous Login Locations

 ## Scenario Overview
-A "Bad Actor" attempts to access an account from two geographically distant locations in a short timeframe, simulating impossible travel.
+A "Bad Actor" attempts to access an account from a geographically distant location in a short timeframe, simulating impossible travel.

 ### Steps Taken by "Bad Actor":
 1. **Initial Login:**